 Promotion of an understanding and appreciation of the knowledge and skills appropriate for undergraduates who wish to major in music as part of a liberal arts program;

 Encouragement of intellectual development, individual creativity, artistic perspective, civic engagement, and ethical leadership through a variety of musical experiences;

 The study and performance of the music of African Americans and the ways in which music from different cultures interacts and influences one another;

 Promotion of music as essential to the appreciation of the human experience through courses in the core curriculum intended for the general college student in humanities;

 Exposure of students to the ways in which contemporary technologies may enhance their studies.

-Students may concentrate in performance (woodwinds, brass, strings, voice, piano, organ), choral conducting and literature, and composition.
+Students majoring in music must choose an emphasis in performance (woodwinds, brass, strings, voice, piano, organ), choral conducting and literature, or composition.
 Music Education is not offered by the Department as either a major on an emphasis.

 Morehouse College is accredited by NASM - The National Association of Schools of Music/11250 Roger Bacon Drive, Suite 21/Reston, VA 20190-5248/(703)437-0700.

 DEPARTMENTAL ADMISSION REQUIREMENTS